 3. Connect: Reach out to a safe adult in your life who you trust.
 We are all wired for connection (as well as safety).
 Bonding and connecting to another helps us feel not only feel love but it helps us feel safe.
 By focusing on building a positive and healthy relationship with another you will start to see yourself different, hopefully more positively.
 You may also be able to use this as the foundation to overcome your fear and disclose the abuse (which will hopefully put an end to it).

 4. Remember the abuse is not your fault: I know you may feel a lot of guilt and maybe even shame around the sexual abuse, particularly if it has been going on for some time.
 No matter how long the abuse has been going on, it’s not your fault and you did not want/enjoy it.
 Remember abusers prey on a persons natural desire to connect with someone else and will use their bodies against them as well.
 These master manipulators will use all the tools at their disposal to continue having access to you so they can continue to hurt you.
 That is not your fault!

 Being sexually abused as a child or even a teen often has long lasting effects, especially if the abuse has continued for a long period of time.
 But this is why it’s so important for the abuse to stop.
 This is why disclosing is so important, especially if the authorities get involved.
 Stopping the abuser from having access is the up most importance, in order for you to begin healing.
 So please consider reaching out, even during this pandemic to someone you trust and feel safe with (a teacher, family friend, maybe even the police or CPS directly).
 I know it can be frightening but as the saying goes you cannot heal while in the same environment that caused you trauma in the first place.

-If you are a survivor of asexual abuse (currently being abused or if the abuse has all ready stopped) and you are looking to start on your healing journey through therapy then feel free to contact me.
+If you are a survivor of asexual abuse (currently being abused or if the abuse has all ready stopped) and you are looking to start on your healing journey through therapy then schedule your first appointment today.